LVSant/rocket-blog-api/README.md

 ### Prerequisites

-In order to build the project, it's necessary to have isntalled in your system the following packages:
+In order to build the project, it's necessary to have installed in your system the following packages:

  - npm@5.5.1
  - node@8.9.1